vidbina/backup-helpers/README.md

  - `make backup` creates a backup, use the `SOURCE` variable to specify a non-`$HOME` directory to be archived such as demonstrated in `SOURCE=/directory/to/be/archived make backup`
  - `make nuke` destroys a backup tree.
-Use with caution! :boom:
+Use with caution! :boom: (has been commented to avoid accidental nukes :wink:)